About

 Milestones and Rankings

-• Lifetime earnings increase more than $400,000 for students with an associate degree.
+• Lifetime earnings increase by approximately $400,000 for students with an associate degree.

 • LaGuardia ranked #5 among U.S. two-year colleges in economic mobility – moving low-income people to the middle class and beyond – in a Stanford University study.